Zhongbf/typora/英文/Peppa Pig 第一季.md

 What a lot of noise!
 Finished!
 Ah, now we’ll have a bit of quiet!
 What’s that?
 It’s ==tooth==.

-Where did that come from?
+Where did that come from? （问从哪里冒出来）

 Peppa, maybe you should look in the ==mirror==.

 Oh!
 It’s my tooth.
 It’s fallen out!
 Don’t worry, Peppa.
 It’s just milk tooth.
 They’re meant to fall out.

 Will I grow a new one, Mummy?
 Yes, you will, Peppa.

-It also means the ==Tooth Fairy== will be playing you a visit.
+It also means the ==Tooth Fairy== will be paying you a visit.（）

 Tooth Fairy?
 Yes, the Tooth Fairy.
 If you put the tooth under your pillow tonight, the Tooth Fairy will come.